Silvery grebe: Description

 The silvery grebe is about 28 cm in length.
 There are two different subspecies which differ in the colouring on their head and facial plumes.
-The southern form has a black cap and the sides of its head are grey.
-The neck, chest and belly are white while the back is dark grey and the sides and flanks blackish.
+In the southern form, the ear plumes are yellowish and the side of the head and throat are grey.
+In the northern form, the ear plumes are grey and the side of the head and throat are white.
+Both have a crown that is black and the neck, chest and belly are white while the back is dark grey and the sides and flanks blackish.
 The beak and feet are black and the eye red.
-It is similar in appearance to the Junin grebe (Podiceps taczanowskii).
+The northern form in particular is similar in appearance to the rare and highly localized Junin grebe (Podiceps taczanowskii), and their ranges overlap.